 Storage in your home gym

-Keeping your home gym neat and tidy is important, not just for safety (you don't want to be tripping over misplaced dumbbells) but because there's a strong chance the space is small, so efficient storage is a must.
+Keeping your home gym neat and tidy is important, not just for safety (you don’t want to be tripping over misplaced dumbbells) but because there’s a strong chance the space is small, so efficient weight storage is a must.
 We strongly recommend a storage rack for storing any dumbbells and weight plates.
-In addition, you could also install a simple coat hook for storing resistance bands, skipping ropes, towels and more.
+In addition, you could also install a simple coat hook for storing resistance bands, skipping ropes, towels and other gym accessories.

 Ready to take the next step towards creating your own home gym?
 Exercise.co.uk can help.